ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 running a downloaded program, or many other ways.
 This is a very simplified definition, but understanding this concept will de-mystify this "server" word you keep hearing.
-You will hear the word "client" being thrown around in this article.
+You will hear the word "client" being thrown around in this document.
 A client is a computer that connects to a server, and sometimes even another client!
 For now, you can think of a client as a guest, and a server as a host.